uruws/uws/docs/devops/app.md

     $ app-logs worker -f

+Once you are certain that it all worked as expected, deploy the web clusters.

+### East web cluster

+Deploy:

+    $ app-deploy app-east X.Y.Z-bpV

+Check deploy status:

+    $ app-status app-east

+Check logs:

+    $ app-logs app-east -f

-Once you are certain that it all worked as expected, deploy the remaining web cluster.
+Once you are certain that it all worked as expected, deploy the other web cluster.

 ### West web cluster